pivotal/docs-tap/aoa-dashboard/install.hbs.md

 The dashboard currently only supports monitoring one cluster at a time.
 But you can follow the steps in [Set up metrics collection in a cluster](#set-up-metrics) to onboard additional clusters to AOA.
-The additional clusters then appear in the **Cluster** dropdown menu.
+The additional clusters then appear in the **Cluster** drop-down menu.